chany93/AoseDevKit2018-Generic/README.md

         - unitn.adk2018.event.InformMessage
     - unitn.adk2018.event.Goal

-Goals differs from messages because they can be submitted to agents differently:
+Differences between Goal, RequestMessage, and InformMessage are:
-- goals can only be submmitted internally by the agent to himself
+- Goals can only be submmitted internally by the agent to himself and are immediately handled by the doBDImetaReasoning method of the agent, which, in the implementation of unitn.adk2018.generic.agent.General_agent, immediately schedules an intention.
-- messages instead can be posted to agents from outside
+- Messages instead can be posted to agents from outside or by other agents.
+However, the message is not handled immediately, instead it is only putted in the message queue of the agent.
+Postman intention monitors this message queue and when something is posted, postamn intention is woke up and can finally handle the message by scheduling an intention.
-    - request could be handled differently with respect to inform messages, depending on the postman intention used by the agent
+- RequestMessages could be handled differently with respect to InformMessages, depending on the postman intention used by the agent.
+PostmanEverythingInParallel_intention is the simplest implementation of a Postman and does not do any discrimination between inform and request messages.
+PostmanOneRequestAtTime_intention is instead a little bit more complicated.

 ### Intentions

-Intentions are the implementation on how to achieve a goal or a message.
+Intentions implement how to handle an event (achieve a goal or process a message).
-Depending on the configuration of agents, given a goal/message, zero or more intentions can be available to achieve the goal/message.
+Depending on the configuration of agents, given an event, zero or more intentions can be available to handle it.
-A selection algorithm is available in unitn.adk2018.generic.agent.General_agent, where the first applicable intention is selected (given expression in the contex method).
+The algorithm to select the correct intention given the goal must be implemented in the method doBDImetaReasoning of the Agent.
+An example is available in unitn.adk2018.generic.agent.General_agent, where the first applicable intention is selected (given the evaluation of the contex method).

-All intentions extend unitn.adk2018.intention.Intention by specifying the type of event that they handle.
+All intentions extend unitn.adk2018.intention.Intention and specify the type of event handled.
-For example:
+For example PddlStep_intention handles the goal PddlStep_goal:
 ```java
 public class PddlStep_intention extends Intention<PddlStep_goal> {
 	@Override